 When walking or running, each step begins with raising the heel and letting the body’s weight come forward onto the ball of the foot.
-At a certain point an individual propels themselves forward by “pushing off” with the big toe and allows the weight to shift to the other foot.
-For some reason if the toe stays flat on the ground and doesn’t lift to push off, there is the risk of quickly injuring the area around the joint.
-Another scenario is if being tackled or falling forward and the big toe stays flat, the effect is the same as if sitting and bending the big toe back beyond its normal limit.
+At a certain point, an individual propels themselves forward by “pushing off” with the big toe and allows the weight to shift to the other foot.
+For some reason, if the toe stays flat on the ground and doesn’t lift to push off, there is the risk of quickly injuring the area around the joint.
+Another scenario is if being tackled or falling forward and the big toe stays flat, the effect is the same as sitting and bending the big toe back beyond its normal limit.
 This causes hyperextension of the toe.
 That hyperextension, repeated over time or with enough force, can cause a sprain in the ligaments around the joint.

 The most common causes:

 There is usually a sudden onset of pain in the pushing-off phase when running.
 This, in turn, causes further damage to the big toe and dramatically increases healing time.
 However, there is not enough pain to keep an athlete from doing physical activity or finishing a game.

 Grade 1: This type of turf toe injury is considered mild as the supporting soft tissue structure for the big toe is only sprained or overstretched.
 This is the most common type of injury.
 There is minimal swelling with mild tenderness and usually no black and blue bruising.